maaretp/legacy/README.md

 # maaretp Digital Legacy

 The legacy project - my collection of writings, slides and articles.

 Everything in this repo is licensed with **Creative Commons Attribution** to allow for reuse of the knowledge I have been collecting over three decades.

 ## What Is This?

-I am turning 50 and while in full health, processing the fact that I am in fact getting older.
+I have been at this thing called testing a while and while in full health, processing the fact that I am in fact getting older.
 I have a life's work of learning about software and then showing up to talk about it, and for 20 years already, I have been publishing my materials with Creative Commons Attribution -license.
 Publishing in the sense that people would need to ask me for what is on my drive, and frankly that is not the mess I want to leave behind in case I was not around to deal with it myself.

 I framed the use of this license for two purposes 20 years ago: